Eric Dorman-Smith: Life in Ireland

 Four years after he was forcibly retired from the British Army, he changed his name from Dorman-Smith to Dorman O'Gowan, having long been aware that his father was descended from the O'Gowans, who had once been a ruling family in Ulster.
 In 1945 he had contested the safe Tory seat of Wirral, Cheshire for the Liberal Party.
 He won 14,302 votes and retained his deposit, coming third, with Selwyn Lloyd easily retaining the seat for the Conservatives with 51% of the votes of those who cast ballots.
-"Chink" retired to Dublin.
+Dorman-Smith retired to Dublin.
 Eve joined him in November 1945, gave birth to Christopher on 10 May 1946 and to Rionagh in December 1947.
 He began to study in the library at University College, Dublin, after his application to read for a degree was rejected.

 Throughout his military career, Dorman-Smith had retained contacts with Ireland.
 He did not inherit Bellamont Forest until his father died in March 1948 and his parents had long ceased to reside there, leading to the estate becoming run-down by the time he took it over but he had paid regular visits during the 20s and 30s.
-The estate was 11 mi from the Ulster border and at times it became a place of interest to the Republicans.
-During one of Dorman-Smith's stays, Éamon de Valera who seems to have been interested in learning of "Chink's" views on the state of the Irish army, made an informal and unannounced visit.
-During his time at the Staff College, Camberley in 1927 to 1928, two Irish Army officers paid an official visit – after rebukes from the United Kingdom for visiting Fort Leavenworth in the United States - and Bernard Montgomery, the senior lecturer, ordered a boycott so the welcoming party consisted only of the Commandant and Dorman-Smith.
+The estate was 11 mi from the border and at times it became a place of interest to the Republicans.
+During one of Dorman-Smith's stays, Éamon de Valera who seems to have been interested in learning of Dorman-Smith's views on the state of the Irish army, made an informal and unannounced visit.
+During his time at the Staff College, Camberley in 1927 to 1928, two Irish Army officers paid an official visit – after rebukes from the United Kingdom for visiting Fort Leavenworth in the United States – and Bernard Montgomery, the senior lecturer, ordered a boycott so the welcoming party consisted only of the Commandant and Dorman-Smith.